 If you wish to enroll in the College-sponsored plan, please visit this link, www.gallagherstudent.com/conncoll, to fill out the enrollment form.

 Again, whether you are enrolling or petitioning to waive the College-sponsored plan you must visit www.gallagherstudent.com/conncoll.

-The deadline for to enroll or waive out for 2019-2020 is August 16, 2019.
-If no action is taken by August 16, 2019, the student will be enrolled in the plan for the full year.
+The deadline for to enroll or waive out for Spring 2020 is February 14, 2020.
+If no action is taken by February 14, 2020, the student will be enrolled in the plan.

 For further information on the 2019-2020 Student Health Insurance Plan, contact customer service at Gallagher Student Health at 877-373-2405 or visitwww.gallagherstudent.com/conncoll.

 For more information regarding the Connecticut College Student Health Insurance Plan or help with deciding whether to enroll or to waive coverage, visit Parents Corner.

 Student health plan FAQ